Skid Row, Los Angeles: In popular culture

 Lost Angels: Skid Row Is My Home, a documentary produced by Agi Orsi, tells the story of eight homeless people, including an Olympic athlete and Harvard graduate, who navigate a world of poverty, drug abuse, and mental illness to build a sense of community.
 The film examines how the City of Los Angeles criminalizes homelessness by prohibiting Skid Row residents from standing and sitting for a prolonged period of time in a public place.

 The site has appeared as a location in several movies, including The Sting, and television shows such as Starsky & Hutch, Baretta, and Quincy, M.E..

+The heavy metal band Skid Row is named after the area.

 Skid Row was also used as a location for filming the music videos for the Michael Jackson songs "Beat It" and "The Way You Make Me Feel".

 Rock band U2 performed "Where the Streets Have No Name" upon a rooftop for the song's music video; the performance referenced the Beatles' final concert, as shown in the film Let It Be.

 Electronic musician James Ferraro's 2015 album Skid Row is conceptualized around the area.

 Skid Row was also referenced in Little Shop of Horrors, a horror comedy rock musical.
 The song "Skid Row (Downtown)", describes the living condition of the main character Seymour Krelborn, who is a poor young man, an orphan living in Skid Row.
 The musical premiered off-off-Broadway in 1982.

 A photograph of rock band the Doors, posing behind the lobby window of the Morrison Hotel, was used as the cover for their famous fifth album.
 The photographer was Henry Diltz.

+The neighborhood was also featured as the setting for a multiplayer map in Call of Duty: Modern Warfare 2, which saw Russian ultranationalist Spetsnaz operatives battling U.S. Army Rangers during the former’s invasion of the continental United States.

+The neighborhood was featured in the 2026 book Biological War: A Scenario by Annie Jacobsen, which saw the neighborhood hit by a weaponized version of Pneumonic plague.